Configure RF Domain Overrides

 7. After you have completed configuring the settings, choose from the following actions:

-1. Select Apply to commit the configured settings.
+1. Select Revert to restore default settings.

 Note